f-q-a/discord-clone/README.md

 <li>AWS</li>
 <li>Context Menus</li>

-Discord Clone is a fullstack Postgres, Flask, React, Node app that lets the user explore rentals all around the world and book them

-As noted above, Discord Clone is a fullstack Postgres, Flask, React, Node application.
-The majority of the application logic occurs within front end's Redux store and its interactions with the Google Maps Javascript API via the react-google-maps library.
-Discord Clone uses pure css for styling components.

-The backend serves the frontend, responds to frontend requests, and fetches data from the Postgres database.

 ## Frontend Overview
 Discord Clone is very frontend heavy application.
 It makes extensive use of 3rd-party APIs and resources to create a dynamic and data-rich experience.
 Below are the frontend technologies that make this application possible.